blee-nl/todo-app/README.md

 ## 🎯 How to Use

 ### Adding a Todo
-1. Type your task in the input field at the top
-2. Press Enter or click the "Add Todo" button
-3. Your todo appears in the active tasks section

-### Editing a Todo
-1. Click on any active todo text
-2. The todo enters edit mode with a text input
-3. Make your changes and press Enter to save
-4. Press Escape to cancel editing

-### Completing a Todo
-1. Click the checkbox next to any active todo
+1. Click the "Add Task" button or floating action button
-2. The todo moves to the completed section
-3. Completed todos show the completion timestamp
+2. Select task type (one-time or daily)
+3. For one-time tasks, set a due date using the calendar picker
+4. Enter your task description
+5. Click "Add Task" to create

+### Task States
+- **Pending**: Newly created tasks waiting to be activated
+- **Active**: Currently working on these tasks
+- **Completed**: Successfully finished tasks
+- **Failed**: Tasks that weren't completed on time

+### Managing Tasks
+- **Activate**: Move pending tasks to active state
+- **Complete**: Mark active tasks as completed
+- **Re-activate**: Bring completed/failed tasks back to active
+- **Edit**: Only active tasks can be edited inline
+- **Delete**: Remove individual tasks or bulk delete completed/failed

-### Deleting Todos
+### Navigation
-- **Single Todo**: Click the delete button (trash icon) next to any todo
-- **All Completed**: Click "Delete All Completed" button in the completed section
+- **Desktop**: Use the left sidebar to switch between task categories
+- **Mobile**: Use the bottom tab bar to navigate between lists
+- **Statistics**: View task counts and timezone information in the sidebar

 ### Viewing Timestamps
-- **Created**: When the todo was first created
+- **Created**: When the task was first created
-- **Updated**: Last modification time
+- **Activated**: When the task was moved to active state
-- **Completed**: When the todo was marked as complete (for completed todos)
+- **Completed**: When the task was marked as complete
+- **Failed**: When the task was marked as failed

 ## 🔌 API Endpoints

 ### Todos
-- `GET /api/todos` - Get all todos
+- `GET /api/todos` - Get all todos grouped by state
 - `GET /api/todos/:id` - Get single todo by ID
 - `POST /api/todos` - Create new todo
-- `PUT /api/todos/:id` - Update todo
+- `PUT /api/todos/:id` - Update todo (text only for active tasks)
+- `PATCH /api/todos/:id/activate` - Activate pending todo
+- `PATCH /api/todos/:id/complete` - Complete active todo
+- `PATCH /api/todos/:id/fail` - Mark active todo as failed
-- `PATCH /api/todos/:id/toggle` - Toggle todo completion
+- `PATCH /api/todos/:id/reactivate` - Re-activate completed/failed todo
 - `DELETE /api/todos/:id` - Delete single todo
 - `DELETE /api/todos/completed` - Delete all completed todos
+- `DELETE /api/todos/failed` - Delete all failed todos

 ### Utility
 - `GET /` - API information